dciets/dci-ctf-2018-playbook/README.md

 Basic description of the different playbooks

 ### challenges-servers
-Provision the hosts with the tools needed to host the different challenges of DCI CTF 2018.
+Provision the hosts with the tools and dependencies needed to host and run the different challenges of DCI CTF 2018.
 ```
 ❯ ansible-playbook playbooks/challenges-server.yml -u root
 ```